nokia/SReXperts/docs/index.md

 ### Topology

-When accessing your hackathon VM instance you'll the [SReXperts GitHub repository](https://github.com/nokia/srexperts) that contains all of the documentation, examples, solutions and loads of other great stuff, has already been cloned for you.
+When accessing your hackathon VM instance you'll find that the [SReXperts GitHub repository](https://github.com/nokia/srexperts) contains all of the documentation, examples, solutions and loads of other great stuff, has already been cloned for you.

 In this hackathon, every group has their own complete service-provider network at their disposal.
-Your network comprises an IP backbone with Provider (P) and Provider Edge (PE) router, a broadband dial-in network, a peering edge network, an internet exchange point, multiple data-centers and a number of client and subscriber devices.
+Your network comprises an IP backbone with Provider (P) and Provider Edge (PE) routers, a broadband dial-in network, a peering edge network, an internet exchange point, multiple data-centers and a number of client and subscriber devices.
 This network is already deployed and provisioned and is ready to go!

 *Don't worry: This is your personal group network, you cannot impact any other groups.*

 -{{ diagram(url='srexperts/hackathon-diagrams/main/SReXperts2025.drawio', title='Topology', page=0) }}-

-The above topology contains a number of functional blocks to help you in area's you might want to focus on, it contains:
+The above topology contains a number of functional blocks to help you in areas you might want to focus on, it contains:

 - Routing:
     - SR-MPLS (Dual-Stack ISIS)